Kaepernick, Chappelle getting Harvard black culture awards

 CAMBRIDGE, Mass.
 (AP) — Former NFL quarterback Colin Kaepernick and comedian Dave Chappelle are among eight people being saluted by Harvard University for their contributions to black history and culture.

-All eight recipients of the W.E.B.
-Du Bois Medal will be honored Thursday afternoon by the Hutchins Center for African and African American Research at Harvard.
+The eight recipients of the W.E.B.
+Du Bois Medal are being honored Thursday afternoon by the Hutchins Center for African and African American Research at Harvard.

 Kaepernick, formerly of the San Francisco 49ers, created a firestorm when he began kneeling during the national anthem in 2016 to protest police brutality and social injustice.